Complete the FAFSA

-- Go to My Action Plan and select the Complete scholarship card.
+- Go to My Action Plan and select the Complete the FAFSA card.

-You can complete the FAFSA® between October 1, 2019 and June 30, 2020.
-It is recommended that you fill out the FAFSA® as soon as you can after October 1 because many states and colleges have earlier deadlines for completing financial aid applications.
+The Opportunity Scholarship will open to seniors in October when the FAFSA application becomes available.
+It's recommended that you fill out the FAFSA as soon as you can because many states and colleges have early deadlines for completing their financial aid applications.
 Check the Federal Student Aid website to find your state’s deadlines.

 Dates and Deadlines

-You can confirm that you have submitted the FAFSA® or a state aid form, or that you are legally ineligible to submit the FAFSA® or a state aid form, beginning in October 2019 through the end of February 2020.
+To be eligible for this scholarship, you must confirm that you’ve submitted the FAFSA or a state aid form, or that you’re legally ineligible to submit both the FAFSA and a state aid form, beginning in October.

-From October through December 2019, 200 students will be randomly selected on the drawing dates to receive a $1,000 scholarship.
-100 of those scholarships will go to students whose families earn less than $60,000 per year.
+From October through December, 500 students will be randomly selected on the drawing dates to receive a $500 scholarship.
+Of those scholarships, 250 will go to students whose families earn less than $60,000 per year.

-From January through February 2020, 100 students will be randomly selected on the drawing dates to receive a $1,000 scholarship.
-50 of those scholarships will go to students who families earn less than $60,000 per year.
+From January through February, 100 students will be randomly selected on the drawing dates to receive a $500 scholarship.
+Of those scholarships, 50 will go to students whose families earn less than $60,000 per year.

 Your My Action Plan progress tracker will update when you’ve earned an entry.
-After the first drawing, you’ll also see your earned entries on the My Achievements page.
+After the first drawing, you’ll also see your earned entry on the My Achievements page.

-Yes, you should complete and submit your FAFSA® first and then confirm your FAFSA® submission on the Complete scholarship card.
+Yes—you should complete and submit your FAFSA first and then confirm your FAFSA submission on the Complete the FAFSA card.

-If you are legally ineligible to submit the FAFSA® or a state aid form, you can still earn an entry for the Complete scholarship on the Complete scholarship card.
+If you’re legally ineligible to submit the FAFSA or a state aid form, you can still earn an entry for this Opportunity Scholarship on the Complete the FAFSA card.

-The FAFSA® has requirements for citizenship/permanent resident status.
-You need a Social Security Number (SSN) to complete the FAFSA®.
-If you are ineligible to complete the FAFSA®, you can still earn an entry for the Complete scholarship by going to the My Action Plan page.
-You should check to see if your state has a state aid form that you can submit even if you are ineligible for the FAFSA® so that you can access state and/or university aid.
+The FAFSA has requirements for citizenship/permanent resident status.
+You need a Social Security number (SSN) to complete the FAFSA.
+If you’re ineligible to complete the FAFSA, you can still earn an entry for this Opportunity Scholarship by going to the My Action Plan page.
+You should check to see if your state has a state aid form that you can submit even if you’re ineligible for the FAFSA so you can access state and/or university aid.

-No. Your parents’ citizenship status doesn’t affect your eligibility for federal student aid.
-In fact, the FAFSA® form doesn’t even ask about your parents’ status.
-Since your parents’ citizenship doesn’t affect your ability to complete the FAFSA® form, they don’t need SSNs.
-If your parents don’t have SSNs, they must enter 000-00-0000 when the FAFSA® form asks for your parents’ SSNs.
-If your parents don’t have SSNs, they won’t be able to create FSA IDs and therefore won’t be able to sign your FAFSA® form electronically.
-You’ll have to print out the signature page from the online FAFSA® form so that your parents can sign it and mail it to the address indicated.
+Yes.
+Your parents’ citizenship status doesn’t affect your eligibility for federal student aid.
+In fact, the FAFSA form doesn’t even ask about your parents’ status.
+Since your parents’ citizenship doesn’t affect your ability to complete the FAFSA form, they don’t need SSNs.
+If your parents don’t have SSNs, they must enter 000-00-0000 when the FAFSA form asks for your parents’ SSNs.
+If your parents don’t have SSNs, they won’t be able to create FSA IDs and can’t sign your FAFSA form electronically.
+You’ll have to print out the signature page from the online FAFSA form so your parents can sign it and mail it to the address indicated.

-One of the biggest myths about financial aid is that you can’t (or shouldn’t) submit the FAFSA® if your parents have a high income.
-Everyone, regardless of their parents’ income, should submit the FAFSA®.
-The FAFSA® unlocks more than federal grants and aid.
-Many states, aid programs and colleges require that you fill out the FAFSA® to be eligible for other forms of aid including work-study and loans.
-By not completing the FAFSA®, students missed out an estimated $2.7 billion in free FAFSA® college aid in 2016, according to NerdWallet.
-The requirement to earn an entry for the Complete scholarship is to submit the FAFSA®, not necessarily to demonstrate financial need.
+One of the biggest myths about financial aid is that you can’t (or shouldn’t) submit the FAFSA if your parents have a high income.
+Everyone, regardless of their parents’ income, should submit the FAFSA.
+The FAFSA unlocks more than federal grants and aid.
+Many states, aid programs, and colleges require that you fill out the FAFSA to be eligible for other forms of aid including work-study and loans.
+By not completing the FAFSA, students missed out on an estimated $2.7 billion in free FAFSA college aid in 2016, according to NerdWallet.
+The requirement to earn an entry for this Opportunity Scholarship is to submit the FAFSA, not necessarily to demonstrate financial need.